karan-kapoor90/namswan/_posts/2020-02-06-banana-loaf.md

 3. Mix with beater or hand (don't beat too hard)
 4. Mix walnuts and honey together,add to batter.
 5. Line the cake tin with oil and flour.
-6. Fill the tin upto half way and bake for 40 minutes at 180 degrees.
+6. Fill the tin up to half way and bake for 40 minutes at 180 degrees.
 7. Let it cool and then remove from tin.